Questions and Answers

 What We Will Fund

-The John Rex Endowment will accept applications from organizations located outside of Wake County; however, additional factors are considered in reviewing requests from such organizations.
-For nonprofit capacity building grants, organizations must demonstrate the impact of their work on Wake County children.
-In addition, statewide organizations must either (1) be engaged in policy advocacy work, or (2) doing work that addresses a need in regard to Wake County children that would otherwise be unmet by a local or regional organization.
-National organizations as well as regional organizations operating outside of North Carolina are not eligible to apply for nonprofit capacity building support.
+The John Rex Endowment will accept applications from organizations located outside of Wake County; however, local Wake County organizations will receive priority consideration.
+In addition to meeting other criteria, regional and statewide organizations must either (1) be engaged in policy advocacy work, or (2) doing work that addresses a need in regard to Wake County children that would otherwise be unmet by a local organization.
+National organizations as well as regional organizations operating outside of North Carolina are not eligible to apply for Nonprofit Capacity Building support.

 Generally, the John Rex Endowment will not consider project ideas that are different than the strategies specified in the RFP.
 The exception is for current or prior grantees who are applying for an expansion grant.
 Expansion grant applicants may submit project ideas different from the strategies specified in the RFP.
 However, such applications must be aligned with all guidelines provided for expansion grants.